 Back in the day, bootleg merchandise was the name of the game, and still is with massively popular things such as The Simpsons and Sonic the Hedgehog.
 NATM didn't exactly get a merch line to make bootlegs of, but in the age of content farms everything is up for grabs.
 This page seeks to catalogue the weird content farm stuff that plagues YouTube Kids, unofficial and unlicensed uses of the characters and branding, and other weird places you wouldn't expect to see them pop up.
 Like sermons!

-For stuff made by fans who genuinely care about the series, including parodies, check out the Fan Works or Fan Merchandise pages.
+For stuff made by fans who genuinely care about the series, check out the Fan Works or Fan Merchandise pages.

 For references made in your favorite shows and movies, check out the References page.

-For £75, you can buy this pretty awesome looking Larry replica jacket from Ultimate Leather!
+For £75, you can buy this pretty awesome looking Larry replica jacket.
 It doesn't have any seals of authenticity, so it seems to be a bootleg.
-A pretty sweet one, though.
+A pretty high quality one, though, surprisingly so.

 In 2024, these shoes made the rounds on Pinterest and Tumblr.
 They are manufactured by IEBAcademy, a Pinterest automatic program shop, whose site is so rudimentary the dropdown lists are filled with Lorem Ipsum.
 These are likely screen-printed, and cheaply made.
 Still, could you imagine wearing these?
 You'd have to beat the ladies off with a stick.